KxSystems/docs/docs/ref/dotq.md

 Syntax: `.Q.fc[x;y]`

+Where

-Where `x` is is a unary atomic function and `y` is a list, returns the result of evaluating `f vec` – using multiple threads if possible.
+-   `x` is is a unary atomic function
+-   `y` is a list

+returns the result of evaluating `f vec` – using multiple threads if possible.
 (Since V2.6)

 ```q
 q -s 8